-Read on to learn more about the Danforth anchor including a video that demonstrates how effective it is.
+Read on to learn more about the Danforth anchor, including a video demonstrating how effective it is.

 The Danforth anchor is actually a trademarked name for the type of anchor called a fluke anchor.
 The “Danforth” name came from Richard Danforth, an American inventor who developed a particular modification of the fluke anchor in 1939.